Key Highlights

 Your eCommerce platform doesn't operate in a vacuum.
 It needs to connect seamlessly with the other business tools you rely on every day.
 Before committing to a platform, analyze its integration capabilities.
 A smooth workflow between your store and your other software will save you time and reduce manual errors.

 How do modern platforms handle this?
 Most top-tier solutions offer a marketplace of apps or pre-built connectors that make integration simple.
 You can easily link your store to essential services for email marketing, accounting, inventory management, and customer support.
-This creates a centralized hub for all your business operations.

 Look for a platform that integrates with tools you already use or plan to use, such as: